ngnjs/NGN/CONTRIBUTING.md

 In the example above, creating a getter attribute to identify the current platform is relevant to all runtimes, but each runtime retrieves the data in a different manner.
 Since all runtimes are supported, this would be an acceptable contribution.

+Technical compliance is not the only requirement.
 Even if a contribution meets the basic acceptance criteria, it does not mean it will be merged into the project.
 Introducing new features is a big maintenance consideration.
 If you want to add a new feature, propose it first and offer to work on it.
 The NGN team will do it's best to work through the proposal with you and provide guidance if/when necessary.
 Be mindful that the team has limited capacity, but will do as much as possible to assist.

 ## Source Code Considerations